Frontline Blog

 In recent years, drugs that are more lethal than heroin – illicit synthetic opioids and mixtures of drugs – have dramatically increased the risk of fatal overdose among those disproportionately reliant on street drugs.

-3. Systematically lower access to health care treatment options
+3. Systemically lower access to health care treatment options

 Federal policies needed to support local work